-UNESCO has only two Ukrainian cities that are defined as creative – Lviv and Odesa – cities of literature.
-However, according to Cristina Farinya’s report on the development of creative industries in Ukraine, the main events in the field of urban creative industries take place primarily in large cities – Kyiv, Kharkiv, Lviv, Dnipro, Odesa.
+UNESCO has only two Ukrainian cities defined as creative – Lviv and Odesa – cities of literature.
+However, according to Cristina Farinya’s report on the development of creative industries in Ukraine, the main events in urban creative industries take place primarily in large cities – Kyiv, Kharkiv, Lviv, Dnipro, Odesa.
 There are also some initiatives in other cities – Ivano-Frankivsk (Teple Misto), Zaporizhzhia, Vinnytsia.

 І хоча більшість цих подій та ініціатив підтримуються міською владою, допоміжним при розвитку креативних індустрій міста можуть стати ініціативи по створенню міського фонду культури.

 The creation of the Lviv Cultural Fund is one of the latest initiatives of the Institute of Culture Strategy (ISC) – a competitive program of additional opportunities for the cultural environment: institutions, independent players, artists, cultural figures.
-The fund was created to solve the problem of underfunding of basic infrastructure and cultural products, to create mechanisms for financing cultural initiatives on a competitive and independent basis, to introduce priority in support of innovative projects.
+The fund was created to solve the underfunding of basic infrastructure and cultural products, create mechanisms for financing cultural initiatives on a competitive and independent basis, and introduce priority in support of innovative projects.